-The Trustees will buy an insurance policy or annuity contract in the name of each person entitled to benefits under the Scheme from an insurance company (or transfer an existing policy or contract under Rule 20.3 (securing benefits with insurance policies and annuity contracts)) except those for whom they pay a lump sum under Rule 27.6 (winding up lump sums) or make a transfer under Rule 27.7 (transfers to other schemes or arrangements).
-The policies and contracts must be consistent with the Preservation and Revaluation Laws and be consistent with the Scheme's status as a registered pension scheme under Part 4 of the Finance Act 2004 and will provide benefits as nearly as practicable the same as each person's entitlement under the Scheme.
+The Trustees will buy an insurance policy or annuity contract in the name of each person entitled to benefits under the Scheme from an insurance company (or transfer an existing policy or contract under Rule 20.3 (securing benefits with insurance policies and annuity contracts)), except those for whom they provide benefits under Rule 27.6 (winding up lump sums) or 27.7 (transfers to other schemes).
+The policies and contracts will be consistent with the Contracting-out, Preservation and Revaluation Laws and with the Scheme's status as a registered pension scheme for the purposes of Part 4 of the Finance Act 2004 and will provide benefits as nearly as practicable the same as each person's entitlement under the Scheme.
 However, if a Member or other person entitled to benefits so requests, a policy or contract may provide different benefits (including money purchase benefits).